quoll/donatello/README.md

 ## Usage

-This is a very simple library with few features and no checking of data validity.
+This is a small library with few features and no checking of data validity.
-It writes data in TTL format as it provided, with very little processing.
+It writes data in TTL format as provided, with very little processing.

 To use, open an output stream, then write a header and then the triples: